pantakijcha/poc/README.md

 Open [Sign up link](https://nevers-todo-register.firebaseapp.com/) with your browser and create your account.

-Then You can start [http://localhost:3000](http://localhost:3000) with your browser and check todo application.
+Then You can start [http://localhost:3000](http://localhost:3000) with your browser and check todo CRUD application.

 You can check bonus page at [http://localhost:3000/bonus](http://localhost:3000/bonus) with your browser and check JSON result.